Rotate your phone

 Research phase – identifying customers’ challenges and needs

-During the course of the project, I visited the shop and collaborated with the staff to gather data through observations, interviews, and questionnaires.
+During the project, I visited the shop and collaborated with the staff to gather data through observations, interviews and questionnaires.
 We gained insights into how to communicate more effectively with existing and new customers.
 We observed and recorded a number of challenges faced by customers as they begin to understand and learn new ways of shopping in refill stores.

 customer research